The MCC: a decentralized and consortium-aware technology for simplifying distributed architectures

 Service providers and service consumers can communicate with each other via the MCC network.
 Each of them connects to the closest MCC node, and sends its traffic through the virtual network interface.
 The network encrypts, signs, and sends packets to the destination.

-In order to fully utilise the bandwidth, MCC uses Google BBR congestion control algorithm to control the traffic flow.
+In order to fully utilize the bandwidth, MCC uses Google BBR congestion control algorithm to control the traffic flow.
 It performs greatly for network connections with packet losses.

 NAT traversal